grumpyjames/birding-almanac/sites/Oare_Marshes.md

 approaching from London.
 The reserve is then:

 * a good hour's walk (use the Saxon Shore Way)
-* a twenty minute cycle
+* a twenty-minute cycle
-* a ten minute drive or taxi ride
+* a ten-minute drive or taxi ride
-* a fifteen minute bus (hourly, not Sundays, [timetable](https://tiscon-maps-stagecoachbus.s3.amazonaws.com/Timetables/South%20East/Kent/3%20wef%20180917.pdf)) followed by a ten minute walk; fafftastic.
+* a fifteen-minute bus (hourly, not Sundays, [timetable](https://tiscon-maps-stagecoachbus.s3.amazonaws .com/Timetables/South%20East/Kent/3%20wef%20180917.pdf)) followed by a ten-minute walk; fafftastic.

 ---
 ### Facilities